Local thermometry of NbSe$_2$ flake with delta-$T$ noise measurements: delta- noise measurements

 In the experiment we measure voltage fluctuations of a TJ in response to the bias current through the flake.
 We concentrate on the low-$T$ data obtained at $T=0.7\,\text{K}$ where the exponent~$n$ entering~(\ref{eph}) can be extracted unambiguously due to the relatively large range of accessible~$T_{\text{N}}$.
 The data expressed in terms of noise temperature~$T_{\text{N}}$ of a~TJ as a function of bias voltage~$V_{12}$ on the flake are demonstrated in Fig.~\ref{fig4}(a) for the three representative values of magnetic field.
 The main effect of~$B$ on the $T_{\text{N}}(V_{12})$ curves occurs in the bias range below approximately~$40\,\text{mV}$ (see the vertical dashed lines) where the slope of the curves grows significantly with the increasing magnetic field.
 Further, we limit ourselves to this region of $|V_{12}|\lesssim 40\,\text{mV}$ where the dependencies $T_{\text{N}}(V_{12})$ are sublinear.
 As is evident from Fig.~\ref{fig4}(a), at larger bias voltages these dependencies tend to linear ones which may indicate mediated by amorphous SiO$_2$ relaxation bottleneck with~$n\approx2$~\cite{Baeva2020,Baeva2021}.

 Using~(\ref{getTloc}), from the data of Fig.~\ref{fig4}(a) we extract the local electronic temperature in the NbSe$_2$ flake in the vicinity of the~TJ.
 The results are demonstrated in~Fig.~\ref{fig4}(b).
-In $B=6.2\,\text{T}$ the flake is in the normal state, see the inset of Fig.~\ref{fig1}(b), and the power flow between electron and phonon subsystems is well described by~(\ref{eph}) with $T_0=0.7\,\text{K}$, $n=4.2$ and ${\mathcal V}\Sigma_{\text{e-ph}}=5\cdot10^{-9}\,\text{W}/\text{K}^{4.2}$, see yellow symbols and the corresponding black dashed fit in~Fig.~\ref{fig4}(b).
+In $B=6.2\,\text{T}$, the flake is in the normal state, see the inset of Fig.~\ref{fig1}(b), and the power flow between electron and phonon subsystems is well described by~(\ref{eph}) with $T_0=0.7\,\text{K}$, $n=4.2$ and ${\mathcal V}\Sigma_{\text{e-ph}}=5\cdot10^{-9}\,\text{W}/\text{K}^{4.2}$, see yellow symbols and the corresponding black dashed fit in~Fig.~\ref{fig4}(b).
 This value allows one to estimate the electron-phonon scattering length in NbSe$_2$ via~\cite{Denisov2020}

 where $L$ is the effective device length and ${\cal L}=2.44\cdot10^{-8}\,\text{W}\Omega\text{K}^{-2}$ is the Lorenz number.
 Importantly, even at the lowest available $T_0=0.7\,\text{K}$, $l_{\text{e-ph}}$ is approximately 10~times shorter than the effective device length, $l_{\text{e-ph}}/L\approx0.1$, demonstrating the importance of energy relaxation in any nonequilibrium experiment with NbSe$_2$ on a micrometer scale.
-Quantitatively, the effective device length in our case can be roughly estimated on the order of~$10\,\mu\text{m}$ implying $l_{\text{e-ph}}\approx0.8\,\mu\text{m}/(T[\text{K}])^{1.1}$.
+Quantitatively, the effective device length in our case can be roughly estimated on the order of~$10\,\mu\text{m}$ implying $l_{\text{e-ph}}\approx0.8/T^{1.1}\,\mu\text{m}\,\text{K}^{1.1}$.
 It justifies the assumption made about the Fermi-Dirac shape of~ED in the flake region near the C3/NbSe$_2$ interface.
 Note that observation of $n\approx4$ excludes diffusion of heat into metallic contact pads as a dominant relaxation mechanism in the considered energy range which would be manifested in the observation of $n=2$~\cite{Henny1999}.
 We also note that observation of $n\approx4$ may reflect the 2D~nature of acoustic phonons similar to the case of graphene~\cite{Kubakaddi2009,Baker2012,Betz2012,Fong2012}.
+The fact that the experimental data are best fitted with $n$ slightly different from an integer value may be due to the fact that the model of 2D phonons is not completely applicable.